Due to a Diocesan directive following COVID pandemic all Church singing has been suspended

 Some of our members are brave enough to sing solo during mass singing the Responsorial Psalm and Gospel Acclamation.

-The choir’s youngest member is our dedicated instrumentalist, currently a sixth former at school, who is an accomplished viola player as well as budding organist and ukulele player.
+The choir’s youngest member is our dedicated instrumentalist, currently a University Student, who is an accomplished viola player as well as budding organist and ukulele player.
 His contribution adds another dimension to our music and is greatly appreciated by all.

 Although the choir has been going for almost 40 years and we still have 29 members, we would however love to have some new members, the only requirements being an enjoyment of singing, a commitment to what we do and a good sense of humour.